 In general, credit cards have a large role when it comes to your credit score.
 Part of your credit score (Credit History – 15% of your credit score) is determined by the average age of your revolving credit accounts.

-Take a moment to get a free copy of your credit report to see exactly how many credit card accounts you have open and take the average of the ages of each of those accounts.
+Take a moment to get a copy of your credit report to see exactly how many credit card accounts you have open and take the average of the ages of each of those accounts.

 The older the average age of your credit accounts, the higher your score will be.
 This is because lenders like to see consumers with a longer credit history, as their habits are more predictable.